VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 ```

 The above statements set the position and the size of the main window on
-the screen, and the upper-left corner and lower-right corner are located in
+the screen, and the upper-left corner and the lower-right corner are located in
 (0, 0) and (320, 240), respectively.

 ```cpp